argonjs/docs/_tutorial/part1.md

 Whenever the application should update and re-render the scene, two event listeners (`updateEvent` and `renderEvent`) are triggered in turn, allowing the application state to be updated separately from rendering.
 Your application (and support libraries) may subscribe to these events in multiple places, and all update event listeners will be called before all render event listeners.

 An update event listener is where your application should generally make changes to the scene (adding, manipulating, or deleting objects you have created).
-In this example, the first time the update event listener is called, we place the box in a geospatial position 10 meters to the east of the user (we are using `localOriginEastUpSouth` as our local reference frame, so positive `x` is east).
+In this example, the first time the update event listener is called, the box's geospatial position is set to be 10 meters to the east of the user (the local reference frame is `localOriginEastUpSouth` so positive `x` is east).
 To position the box, a new position `boxPos` is created and its `x` incremented by 10.
 Next, the value of the `position` property on the Cesium.Eneity `boxGeoEntity` is set to this new position.

-It is *very* important to pay attention to the frame of reference for this property, which is our default reference frame:  we do not want to leave the `boxGeoEntity` in this frame of reference because the default reference frame may get reset at any time (if the user moves away from the origin of the frame).
-Therefore, we call `convertEntityReferenceFrame()` to convert this entity to `ReferenceFrame.FIXED`, Cesium's earth-centered reference frame.  `convertEntityReferenceFrame` updates the `position` and `orientation` properties of the entity such that the entity appears to be in exactly the same position and orientation, but now these properties are expressed in the new reference frame.
+It is *very* important to pay attention to the frame of reference for this property, which is our default reference frame:  you do not want to leave the `boxGeoEntity` in this frame of reference because the default reference frame may get reset at any time (if the user moves away from the origin of the frame).
+Therefore,  `convertEntityReferenceFrame()` is called to convert this entity to `ReferenceFrame.FIXED`, Cesium's earth-centered reference frame.  `convertEntityReferenceFrame` updates the `position` and `orientation` properties of the entity such that the entity appears to be in exactly the same position and orientation, but now these properties are expressed in the new reference frame.
 If you looked at the values of the properties after this call, the position would be very large, and the orientation will have changed to an angle corresponding to the tangent plane of the earth at your current location.
 At this point, the `boxGeoEntity` is expressed in geospatial coordinates, independent of the location of the user and the (arbitrary) local reference frame.

 Next, the update listener sets the position and orientation of the [three.js](http://threejs.org/) `boxGeoObject` based on the pose of the `boxGeoEntity` in the local reference frame.
 It also rotates the box each time through the loop for visual interest (and so you have some indication the application is running when you look at it).